-As the name implies, comprehensive insurance plans will help insure your car against any risk arising out of theft or damage to the vehicle, etc. The car insurance will also provide cover for any accident or damage caused to a third party.
+As the name implies, comprehensive insurance plans will help ensure your car against any risk arising out of theft or damage to the vehicle, etc. The car insurance will also provide cover for any accident or damage caused to a third party.
 Usually, comprehensive car insurance will also provide cover against:-

 2. Man-made calamities like theft, riots, etc.

-In most cases, both type of car insurance covers are valid only for a year and will need to be renewed every year.
+In most cases, both types of car insurance covers are valid only for a year and will need to be renewed every year.
 The premium for car insurance will depend on various factors like the age of the vehicle, type of policy, and geographical zone, among others.

 Car Insurance Exclusions